CMS EXEC

 CMS EXEC, or EXEC, is an interpreted, command procedure control, computer scripting language used by the CMS EXEC Processor supplied with the IBM Virtual Machine/Conversational Monitor System (VM/CMS) operating system.

-EXEC was written in 1966 by Stuart Madnick at MIT on the model of CTSS RUNCOM.
+Stuart Madnick wrote EXEC for Cambridge Monitor System (CMS) under CP-67 in 1966 at MIT on the model of CTSS RUNCOM.
 He originally called this processor COMMAND, and it was later renamed EXEC.

 CMS EXEC has been superseded by EXEC 2 and REXX.
 All three — CMS EXEC, EXEC 2 and REXX — continue to be supported by the IBM CMS product.